Marie-Curie Research Fellow

 Senior PGR Tutor

 Dr Lee Chapman’s research interests are at the interface of climatology and engineering investigating the impact of weather and climate on the built environment; an important research area given the ever-increasing concentration (and vulnerability) of the population and critical infrastructure in urban areas.
-This covers a range of topics and sub-disciplines including infrastructure ...
+This covers a range of topics and sub-disciplines including ...

 Telephone 0121 414 7435